LukeSmithxyz/based.cooking/src/ukrainian-vareniki.md

 # Ukrainian Vareniki

-(Vareniki/Dumplings) Vareniki are popular all over the world, but aboard they have different names.
+(Vareniki/Dumplings) Vareniki are popular all over the world, but abroad they have different names.

 - ⏲️ Prep: 30 mins
 - 🍳 Cook time: 25 mins